How to Send a Rejection Email That Job Seekers Will Actually Appreciate

 Rejecting a candidate is never fun.
 They’ve expressed interest in your company and taken the time to apply to your open role.
 Now, it’s up to you to let them know they weren’t the right fit.

-In reality, candidates don’t always find out when they’ve been rejected.
+In reality, candidates in the employment market don’t always find out when they’ve been rejected.
 According to a survey from CareerBuilder, 75 percent of job seekers never hear back after sending an application, and 60 percent never hear back after having an interview.
 If they don’t receive any follow-up, these candidates are more likely to view your company in a negative light, and they may share their negative opinion of your company with others.

 However, declining a candidate who is interested in your business doesn’t have to be an overwhelming undertaking, as long as you have the right approach and technology.
 An automated, personalized process can save time and allow you to provide tangible value to candidates.
 In turn, your team will be able to create a positive candidate experience and boost your employer brand.